Application and selection procedure for OSPP contest

 In addition, they can download a QR code of their online presentation page at the bottom of that page and include the QR code in their PICO or poster presentation.

-In case that a judge was not able to attend the PICO or poster presentation, the uploaded display material may be reverted to in exceptional cases.
-It is therefore mandatory for all OSPP participants to upload display material.
+In case that a judge was not able to attend the PICO or poster presentation, the uploaded supplementary material may be reverted to in exceptional cases.
+It is therefore mandatory for all OSPP participants to upload supplementary material file(s).

 Evaluation forms for each OSPP presentation will then be made available to all judges via a personal link to the OSPP online system.
 These forms include a number of criteria to be evaluated by the judges.
 Criteria include the scientific quality of the presentation, the design, and the student’s ability to answer questions, with marks given from 0 to 10.